| 2002 |

 | 2003 |

-AGAP1 directly associates with the AP-3 adaptor protein complex via its PH domain binding to the delta and sigma3 subunits of AP-3; AGAP1 overexpression changes cellular distribution of AP-3 and increases LAMP1 trafficking via the plasma membrane, while reduced AGAP1 expression renders AP-3 resistant to brefeldin A. |
+AGAP1 directly associates with the AP-3 adaptor protein complex via its PH domain binding the delta and sigma3 subunits of AP-3; this interaction is specific (other Arf GAPs and coat proteins are not affected), and AGAP1 overexpression alters AP-3 cellular distribution and increases LAMP1 trafficking via the plasma membrane, while reduced AGAP1 expression renders AP-3 resistant to brefeldin A. |

 Developmental cell |